HighDimensionalEconLab/VarianceComponentsHDFE.jl/README.md

 ```
 setx PATH "$env:path;$pwd\vchdfe\bin" -m
 ```
+!!!
+Note
-Note: To permanently change the path, you need to run powershell as adminstrator.
+To permanently change the path, you need to run powershell as adminstrator.

 4. Test using the sample test file: